erasebegin/otherworld-ink/README.md

 - Content is managed through contentful

 - Project created and maintained by Chris Haupt for the display and retail of the work of Leon "Otherworld" de Bruyn

+*NOTE: alterations need to be made to /src/components/Background.js before `gatsby develop` will work, these changes need to be reverted when building site.
+See afforementioned component for more information*